rohanbatrain/blog/content/en/posts/dcn/2025-05-05-Connectivity and Cable Types.md

 ## Connectivity Devices and Cable Types

-In computer networks, various **connectivity devices** are used to interconnect network components and ensure proper data communication.
+In Digital Communication and Computer Networks, various **connectivity devices** are used to interconnect network components and ensure proper data communication.
 Different **cable types** are also essential for transmitting data between devices.
 Understanding these devices and cables is fundamental for network design, maintenance, and troubleshooting.

 ---